 Tip: Florida is home to the Florida Keys, an archipelago stretching into the Caribbean Sea, all connected by lengthy bridges.
 A one-of-a-kind sight.
 It’s also home to the oldest city in the United States, St. Augustine.

 The Rocky Mountains

 Oh the Rockies: home of John Denver, Yellowstone National Park, the Cliff Dwellings and mountain goats.
 If your idea of America is the Wild West, this is where you need to start.
 Denver, Colorado is a major airline hub, making it more affordable to fly into and use as your home-base for your Rocky Mountain adventure.
 And if you’re thinking about covering multiple regions, start here and continue onto the West Coast or up to Chicago.

-Tip: there are five must-see National Parks in the Rockies: Glacier NP, Yellowstone NP, Grand Tetons NP, Rocky Mountain NP and Mesa Verde NP.
+Tip: there are six must-see National Parks in the Rockies: Glacier NP, Yellowstone NP, Grand Tetons NP, Rocky Mountain NP, Black Canyon of the Gunnison NP and Mesa Verde NP.
 The scenery is that of epic oil paintings.
 It’s pretty easy to plan and tackle all five parks, but even an itinerary like this needs at least two weeks.
 As far as the USA goes, these sites are as close together as you can get, but except for the Tetons/Yellowstone, each is a day’s drive apart.

 Visiting the West Coast